OpenTechStrategies/torque/DESIGN.md

 * `list` - a new line separated list of values.
 This gets turned into a list in memory for the template to iterate over
+* `json` - a json document embedded in the csv, that will then get turned into a python dict

 One of the columns must be specified as a key column.
 The keys in the document should also all be unique to prevent collisions.